Josh Navidi joins up with Wales for final Six Nations fixtures

 - Oops!Something went wrong.Please try again later.

-Josh Navidi has been added to the Wales squad for the remainder of the Guinness Six Nations.
+Josh Navidi has been added to the Wales squad for the remainder of the Six Nations.

-The British and Irish Lions flanker required shoulder surgery after being forced off eight minutes into Cardiff’s United Rugby Championship match against the Bulls in October.
+The British & Irish Lions flanker required shoulder surgery after being forced off eight minutes into Cardiff’s United Rugby Championship match against the Bulls in October.

 However, the 31-year-old returned to action in the Blue and Blacks’ defeat to Ulster on Friday night, playing the full 80 minutes in Belfast.